-“He’s fourteen,” Oliver lies, knowing the mere thought of a 15-year-old 8th-grader would end the argument in Mom’s favor by technical OK, “and he’s a good guy.
+“He’s thirteen,” Oliver lies, knowing the mere thought of a 15-year-old 8th-grader would end the argument in Mom’s favor by technical KO, “and he’s a good guy.
 He’s really religious.”

 “Oh?”
 Dad grunts.
 He himself has recently become a deacon at 12th St. Baptist resulting in a double dose of the Jesus bug.
 He even carries gospel tracks in his shirt pocket, but mostly just to cover up his cigarettes.
 “What church?”

 “That doesn’t matter.”
 Mom interrupts.
 “We do our best to raise you kids properly, to make good grades, work hard, be upstanding.
 We want you to find yourselves.
 And for the most part, we’ve seceded.
 But these people, the Rodriguezs…”

 She goes on, looking at each of us in turn, me longer than Oliver or Morgan.
 Dad, the pathetic hen-pecked husband, nods at every point.
 He hasn’t even stopped eating.